-- Bit 0: direction bit, MUST be either zero for a downstream Gate, or one for an upstream Gate. - Bit 1: DSCP/TOS enable bit, MUST be either zero to disable DSCP overwrite, or one to enable. - Bits 2-7: reserved, MUST be zero.
+- Bit 0: direction bit, MUST be either zero for a downstream Gate, or one for an upstream Gate. - Bit 1: DSCP/TOS enable bit, MUST be either zero to disable DSCP overwrite, or one to enable. - Persistence enable bit, MUST be either zero (default) to disable Gate persistence, or one to enable persistence. - Bits 3-7: reserved, MUST be zero.